 With a teen and adult life of partying, I was focused on me and what made me happy.
 God was something out in the cosmos somewhere that didn’t pertain to my life, and so I never really thought about Him.
 When God was presented to me as someone close that I could have a relationship with, for the first time I actually pondered and thought about God and who He was and why He was not only important, but necessary.
 He changed my heart and gave me the desire to pursue Him and not just pleasure, and from there the journey began…

 I was living my life on the “me” plan and had it all messed up.
 I wasn’t happy with any single aspect of my life, including my marriage.
 Fortunately, my wife and I agreed to put some effort into fixing things.
 Part of that “effort” was that I went to a few Christian men’s conferences and they had an impact on me.
 I came to realize how shallow of a life I had led, and I made a decision to commit my life to serving God instead of myself.
 I still have my share of problems, but I’m a lot more at peace dealing with them and life is just a lot more fun.

 Here’s mine, condensed from the post titled, “My Conversion Story“:

-I always thought getting divorced was something that could never happen to me.
-Well, a few years ago I found out I was wrong.
-But in the middle of that nightmare God used my Aunt to draw me close to Jesus.
-She told me that Jesus was sad with me about my marriage and that He wanted it to be healed even more than I did.
-As I got to know Him more I wanted to follow Him, and soon my husband saw the changes in me and God moved in him too.
-Kent also turned his life over to the Lord and slowly He healed our marriage and now I want to thank Him by how I live my life and by telling others how He wants to be their best friend too.
+I always thought getting divorced was something that could never happen to us, but a few years ago I found out that I was wrong.
+In the middle of that nightmare God used my Aunt to draw me close to Jesus.
+She told me that He was sad with me about our marriage and that He wanted it to be healed even more than I did!
+As I got to know Him more as my best friend, I wanted to follow Him wholeheartedly.
+Soon my husband saw the changes in me and God moved in him too.
+Kent also turned his life over to the Lord and slowly He healed our marriage.
+Now I want to thank Him by how I live my life, and by telling others that He can work miracles in their lives too.